bitrise-io/devcenter/_articles/builds/env-vars-secret-env-vars.md

 Contrary to [secret env vars](#about-secrets/), env vars are fully exposed in builds triggered by pull requests so you should not add any sensitive information to `Env Vars.`

-{% include message_box.html type="important" title="My message" content="
-Contrary to [secret env vars](#about-secrets/), env vars are fully exposed in builds triggered by pull requests so you should not add any sensitive information to `Env Vars.` "%}
+{% include message_box.html type="important" title="Protect your secrets" content=" Contrary to [secret env vars](#about-secrets/), env vars are fully exposed in builds triggered by pull requests so you should not add any sensitive information to `Env Vars.` "%}

 ### Setting an env var in every/in a specific workflow